Daoist-W/spring-kafka-microservices-demo/README.md

 - In a new terminal (project root directory), start the producer by running the following command: `java -jar producer/target/producer-1.0-SNAPSHOT.jar`.
 - In a new terminal (project root directory), start the stream by running the following command: `java -jar stream/target/stream-1.0-SNAPSHOT.jar`.
 - In a new terminal (project root directory), start the consumer by running the following command: `java -jar consumer/target/consumer-1.0-SNAPSHOT.jar`.
-- In a new terminal (project root directory), run the following command `curl http://localhost:8080/api/v1/producer`
+- In a new terminal, run the following command `curl http://localhost:8080/api/v1/producer`
 - Observe the terminals for producer and consumer, notice how only the customer IDs with response times greater than 30ms are present in the consumer terminal

+**docker-compose**

+Assuming you have docker desktop installed:
+- Clone this repository
+- Navigate to the root directory of the project.
+- Run `docker compose up -d`
+- Run `docker container logs -f consumer` to watch the consumer output
+- In a new terminal, run the following command `curl http://localhost:8080/api/v1/producer`
+- Observe the output from the terminal

 <br>

 The flow of data from data source to data sink should be as follows:
 - Upon receiving a GET request, the producer will send 100K messages to Kafka, which will be received by the stream module.
 - The stream module will process the messages, filtering out all messages with response times less than 30ms and send the output to a new topic in kafka.
 - The consumer will receive the messages processed by stream module and write them to the console.

 ## Configuration